ch-stark/rhacm-workshop/07.Ansible-AutomationPlatform-Integration/README.md

  After modifying the parameters, create the PolicyAutomation object on the hub cluster in the `rhacm-policies` namespace.

  Note that as soon as you create the PolicyAutomatiob object, an AnsibleJob object is created in the `rhacm-policies` namespace.
-The AnsibleJob marks that the Ansible Job Template on Ansible Tower has been initiated.
+The AnsibleJob marks that the Ansible Job Template on Ansible Automation Platform has been initiated.

  ```
 <hub> $ oc get ansiblejob -n rhacm-policies